 Supported Key Format

-TeamCity supports keys in the PEM format only.
-If your private key uses a different format, it has to be converted to PEM.
+TeamCity supports keys in the PEM and OpenSSH formats.
+If your private key uses a different format, it has to be converted.
 For example, the Putty private key format (

 Uploading SSH Key to TeamCity Server